Terrie E. Moffitt: Life and work

-Adolescence-Limited & Life-Course Persistent Antisocial Behavior
+Adolescence-limited and life-course persistent antisocial behavior

 Moffitt is best known for her theory of adolescence-limited and life-course-persistent offender antisocial behavior.
-Moffitt’s theory holds that there are two main types of antisocial offenders in society.
-Adolescence-Limited offenders exhibit antisocial behavior only during adolescence.
-Life-Course-Persistent offenders begin to behave antisocially early in childhood and continue this behavior into adulthood.
+Moffitt's theory holds that there are two main types of antisocial offenders in society.
+Adolescence-limited offenders exhibit antisocial behavior only during adolescence.
+Life-course-persistent offenders begin to behave antisocially early in childhood and continue this behavior into adulthood.
 For her studies of crime and human development she was awarded the Stockholm Prize in Criminology.

-Gene-Environment Interaction (GxE)
+Gene-environment interaction (GxE)

 Moffitt is also known for her research on gene-environment interaction (GxE).
 Her two publications in the journal Science in 2002 and 2003 with her colleague and partner Avshalom Caspi were among the first reports of GxE in humans.
 The first paper showed that children who carried a polymorphism in the MAOA gene were more vulnerable to developing antisocial behavior following exposure to maltreatment during childhood.
 The second paper showed that individuals who carried a polymorphism in the serotonin transporter gene (SLC6A4) were more vulnerable to developing depression following exposure to stressful life events.

 Moffitt and her colleagues have authored a number of articles on theory and methods in GxE research in the fields of psychiatry, psychology, and neuroscience.

-Moffitt’s research on GxE in the development of antisocial behavior has stimulated a global discussion of the idea of criminal intent and responsibility, as well as raising profound questions about humane strategies for crime prevention among abused children at risk of future violence.
+Moffitt's research on GxE in the development of antisocial behavior has stimulated a global discussion of the idea of criminal intent and responsibility, as well as raising profound questions about humane strategies for crime prevention among abused children at risk of future violence.

 The second Science paper, on the interaction of SLC6A4 and life stress has generated enormous controversy, culminating in meta-analyses published in leading journals in psychiatry and medicine.
 Some meta-analyses do not support the original finding, some do, and animal and imaging work on the hypothesis should also be considered.
-However, the general approach of studying candidate genes, which was the only approach available when Moffitt and Caspi’s GxE work was done, has since 2010 been superseded by whole-genome approaches.
+However, the general approach of studying candidate genes, which was the only approach available when Moffitt and Caspi's GxE work was done, has since 2010 been superseded by whole-genome approaches.